Proposed ban on upwards only rent reviews: What we know so far

-The UK Government has again taken the commercial property sector by surprise with a bold proposal to ban upwards-only rent review clauses (UORRs) in new and renewed commercial leases.
-Introduced as part of the English Devolution and Community Empowerment Bill on 10 July 2025, this measure - tucked away within a broader legislative package focused on regional growth and local governance - could mark a significant shift in the landlord-tenant dynamic.
+It’s been a couple of months since the government’s surprise proposal to ban upwards-only rent review clauses (UORRs) in new and renewed commercial leases.
+Announced as part of the English Devolution and Community Empowerment Bill, the proposed ban could mark a significant shift in the landlord-tenant dynamic.

 What is being proposed?